Body camera transcripts: George Floyd repeatedly begged police not to kill him

 As the encounter began with the two rookies, a confused Floyd apologized to the officers, whom he called "sir" and "Mr. Officer," telling them he'd just recovered from COVID-19 and had been shot before by the police.

-“I’m sorry, I‘m so sorry.
-God dang man.
-Man, l got, I got shot the same way Mr. Officer, before,” Floyd said.
+"I'm sorry, I'm so sorry.
+God dang, man.
+Man, I got, I got shot the same way Mr. Officer, before," Floyd said.

 When Lane pulled Floyd from the vehicle, he asked Shawanda Renee Hill, a witness who had been in his car, why he was acting erratically.
-“Why’s he getting all squirelly [sic] and not showing us his hands, just being all weird like that?”
+"Why's he getting all squirrelly and not showing us his hands, just being all weird like that?"

 "I have no clue, because he's been shot before," Hill said.